akimovve/Concentration_Game/README.md

-# Similar Cards Game
+# Quick Eye Game
-This game is about matching 2 cards, which appear and disappear on the screen every time.
-Your goal is to find similar cards.
+Everyone knows adout the game, where your goal is to match two same cards.
+So, I decided to create it on Android.
+Cards will open and close for some time.
+You have to remember all of them, open one and find the similar to it.
+Easy and simple.
 ## Overview
+In this application besides of game logic, there're some different types of coding things.
 This game was created because I would like to get acquainted with developing apps for Android using Android Studio in Samsung Academy courses.
 So, this is my first product which I've created on my own.
 Check this out!
 # Download
-Will be later...
+Nothing yet.